sikaeducation/curriculum/courses/301/standards/build-static-pages-react/topics/applying-styles-react/README.md

 ## Watch Out!

+* Remember that `class` is a reserved word in JavaScript, so you need to use `className` to set CSS classes on elements
 * When using component names as CSS namespaces, make sure that your component names are unique throughout your application and don't conflict with any other CSS libraries that may have their own classes.

 ## Additional Resources